MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/lighthouse.md

 ---
-title: Azure Lighthouse usage in Azure Landing Zones multi-tenant scenarios
+title: Azure Lighthouse usage in Azure landing zones multi-tenant scenarios
-description: Understand how Azure Lighthouse can be used in environments with Multiple Azure Active Directory tenants with Azure Landing Zones
+description: Understand how Azure Lighthouse can be used in environments with Multiple Azure Active Directory tenants with Azure landing zones
 author: jtracey93
 ms.author: jatracey
 ms.date: 01/16/2023